xmm/jvmcraft/README.md

-# Kotlin Utility Library
+# Extension for JVM Libraries

 A library of tools and extensions for Java and Kotlin designed to simplify working with various third-party libraries.
-Currently, it includes two tools for interacting with Memcached.
+It now includes support for reactive programming through the introduction of Reactor-based utilities and maintains robust tools for in-memory and distributed caching.
 ## Features

+### **Caching Utilities**
 - **`MemCache`**: An interface that defines a simple in-memory, synchronous cache designed for single-instance applications.
-- **`MemCachedImpl`**: An implementation of the MemCached interface that uses a ConcurrentHashMap, making it thread-safe and well-suited for concurrent environments.
+- **`MemCachedImpl`**: An implementation of the MemCached interface that uses a `ConcurrentHashMap`, making it thread-safe and well-suited for concurrent environments.
 - **`MemCachedAsync`**: An interface that defines an asynchronous cache for storing and retrieving key-value pairs.
 This interface is designed for use with Java's `CompletableFuture` for seamless integration with asynchronous programming models.
 - **`MemCachedRedis`**: An implementation of the `MemCachedAsync` interface that uses Redis as the underlying storage, leveraging the Lettuce package.
 This implementation is well-suited for multi-instance applications, as it uses Redis for distributed caching.

-The primary goal of both MemCached and MemCacheAsync is to atomically check for the presence of a key and save data only if the key is unique, ensuring consistent and reliable caching behavior.
+### **Reactive Utilities**
+- **`PagingPublisher`**: A reactive publisher designed for efficient asynchronous paging.
+It supports backpressure and integrates seamlessly with Reactor's `Flux` and reactive-streams.
+    - Dynamically fetches pages of data based on an initial value and a generator function.
+    - Compatible with `reactor-core` and adheres to the reactive-streams specification.

 ## Installation